Death of Edgar Allan Poe

-The death of Edgar Allan Poe on October 7, 1849, has remained mysterious.
-The circumstances leading up to the final days of Edgar Allan Poe are uncertain, and the cause of death is disputed.
-On October 3, the American author was found delirious in Baltimore, Maryland, "in great distress, and ... in need of immediate assistance", according to the man who found him, Joseph W. Walker.
-He was taken to the Washington College Hospital, where he died at 5 a.m. on Sunday, October 7.
-He was 40 years old.
-Poe was never able to explain how he came to be in this condition.
+The death of American author Edgar Allan Poe on October 7, 1849, has remained mysterious in regard to both the cause of death and the circumstances leading to it.
+Poe was found delirious and disheveled at a tavern in Baltimore, Maryland, on October 3.
+He sought the help of magazine editor Joseph E. Snodgrass and was taken to the Washington College Hospital, where he was treated for his apparent intoxication.
+Poe had no visitors in the hospital and gave no account of how he came to be in his condition before dying on October 7 at age 40.

 Much of the extant information about the last few days of Poe's life comes from his attending physician, John Joseph Moran, though his credibility is questionable.
 Poe was buried after a small funeral at the back of Westminster Hall and Burying Ground, but his remains were moved to a new grave with a larger monument in 1875.
 The newer monument also marks the burial place of Poe's wife, Virginia, and his mother-in-law, Maria.
-Theories as to what caused Poe's death include suicide, murder, cholera, hypoglycemia, rabies, syphilis, influenza, and that Poe was a victim of cooping.
+Theories as to what caused Poe's death include suicide, murder, cholera, hypoglycemia, rabies, syphilis, tuberculosis, influenza, brain tumor and that Poe was a victim of cooping.
 Evidence of the influence of alcohol is strongly disputed.

 After Poe's death, Rufus Wilmot Griswold wrote his obituary under the pseudonym "Ludwig".
 Griswold, who became the literary executor of Poe's estate, was actually a rival of Poe and later published his first full biography, depicting him as a depraved, drunk, drug-addled madman.
-Much of the evidence for this image of Poe is believed to have been forged by Griswold, and though friends of Poe denounced it, this interpretation had lasting impact.
+Much of the evidence for this image of Poe is believed to have been forged by Griswold, and though friends of Poe denounced it, this interpretation had a lasting impact.

 Chronology

+Poe stayed in Richmond from July to September 1849 to explore a possible magazine venture.
+He arrived there still suffering the effects of what he described as a cholera attack accompanied by hallucinations, insistent that he had not been drinking.
+He recuperated and gave well-received lectures and readings to pay his expenses.
+He departed on September 27 for his home in New York City, having decided to relocate for an editor job and remarry.